Image: David Carillet/Shutterstock.com

 “Fresh-cut” refers to raw fruits and vegetables that are harvested, cut, washed, packaged, refrigerated, and made ready to eat or cook.
-Its sibling term, “value-added,” covers the same process but emphasizes how this preparation offers consumers value by providing convenience and ease of use.
+Its sibling term, “value-added,” covers the same process but emphasizes how this preparation offers convenience and ease of use.
 Because these items have not been processed by other techniques such as freezing, cooking, drying, or canning, they are more perishable and will spoil quickly if not sufficiently cooled during shipping and storage.

 Fresh-cut varieties continue to increase, but the most common include apples, broccoli, carrots, celery, garlic, melon mixes, lettuce salad blends, citrus groupings, and many types of chopped or sliced fruit salads.
 Cabbages and broccoli are made into a number of creative cole slaw dishes, with other vegetables and fruits thrown into the mix for color and flavor.

 Stir fry mixes include a broad array of fresh produce, and tropical salads bring old stalwarts like apples and grapes together with berries, kiwifruit, mangos, melon, citrus, papaya, pineapple, pomegranates, star fruit, and more.
-Soup and stew preparations may include a number of vegetables and herbs.
+Soup and stew preparations may include a multitude of vegetables and herbs.

-Styles of cuts for fresh-cut produce depend upon the commodity, but can be broken down into several categories, including:
+Styles of cuts for fresh-cut produce depend upon the commodity, but can be broken down into several different categories, including:

 • balls – used for cantaloupe, honeydew, and watermelon; pieces are cut into bite-sized spheres that are ridged or smooth

 • buds, florets, or crowns – used for broccoli and cauliflower; usually attached by part of the stem and include flowers or clusters from the head